Code of Governance

 A designated spokesperson shall build a positive image of Arc and ensure procedures are in place for releasing information about Arc and its activities to the media, stakeholders and public.

-Last updated: April 2024.
+Last updated: April 2025.

 Board Evaluation Policy

-1. Purpose
+Purpose

 The purpose of this policy is to give all Board members an opportunity to evaluate and discuss the Board’s performance from multiple perspectives.

-2. Scope
+Scope

 This Policy will be applicable to all members of the Board to ensure continuous improvement in the way the Board conducts its functions for greater efficiency and effectiveness.

-3. Procedure
+Procedure

 This Policy is to ensure individual members and the Board work as a whole efficiently and effectively.

-Each term or 3 years, each member of the Board will complete a Self-evaluation on their own performance during the year and complete a board evaluation to assess the Board as a whole.
-When the forms are completed, it will be compiled and discussed at the Board meeting.
-The Board as a whole will discuss and analyse its own performance during the year.
+Each term or 3 years, each member of the Board will complete a Self Evaluation on their own performance during the year and complete a Board evaluation to assess the Board as a whole.
+When the above forms are completed, the forms will be returned to the Centre Heads for compilation and will be discussed at the Board meeting.
+The Board will discuss and analyse its own performance during the year.

-4. Review of Policy
+Review of Policy

 The Policy shall be reviewed by the Board every 3 year or every term.